doc4d/docs/docs/WritePro/commands/wp-new-style-sheet.md

 The *styleSheetType* parameter lets you designate the type of the style sheet, *i.e.* the part of the *wpDoc* that will be affected by the style sheet.
 Two types are available:

 * wk type character: Applies style attributes to characters.
-* wk type paragraph: Applies style attributes to paragraphs (required if you want to create [hierarchical paragraph style sheets](#hierarchical-paragraph-style-sheet)).
+* wk type paragraph: Applies style attributes to paragraphs (required if you want to create [hierarchical list style sheets](#hierarchical-list-style-sheet)).

 Pass a name for the style sheet in the *styleSheetName* parameter.
 The style sheet's name is stored with the document and facilitates reusing or modifying the style.
 It can also be used with the [WP Get style sheet](wp-get-style-sheet.md) and [WP DELETE STYLE SHEET](wp-delete-style-sheet.md) commands.
 The style sheet name must comply with the following rules: